sdat2/sosie/README.md

 lat-lon 1x1 deg. grid using the bilinear algorithm.
 Uncompress the file sst\_ORCA1\_example.nc.gz in ./data

-    >> sosie3.x -f namelist.example3
+    >> ./../bin/sosie3.x -f namelist.example3
 Check sst\_ORCA1-1x1\_test.nc

 &nbsp;

 #### Example #4: Interpolation and correction of a 2D vector field from a regular lat-lon 1x1 deg. grid to an irregular grid (ORCA1)

-As the ORCA family of grids gets distorded in the northern hemisphere it is necessary to correct (i.e. rotate) both components of the vector.
+As the ORCA family of grids gets distorted in the northern hemisphere it is necessary to correct (i.e. rotate) both components of the vector.
 In this example the input vector field is the wind at 10 from a few 6-hourly snapshots of the ERA-INTERIM re-analysis.